Deivitto/auditor-docker/README.md

 >NOTE: This command uses `-d` to run the docker machine in the background, with the objective of using the VSCode docker extension.
 >After installing the extension, run the command palette and type `Attach to running container...`.
 This command will attach the instance of the machine to the VSCode instance.

-## Other options
-For other things related to Docker itself, such as sharing a folder, use VSCode extension, restart docker container, change limite stack size, etc:
-- Read the [docker guide](https://github.com/Deivitto/auditor-docker/wiki/Docker-guide) I attached in the wiki.

 ## Credentials
 The default password: